kelamrani/html/__2-workshop/exercise-1/1-questions.md

 ## Q12 - Which attributes are always present in an img element?

 'src' attribute to indicate the location of the image on the Internet.
+'alt' attribute to indicate the title of the image.

 ## Q13 - Which attribute is always present for an anchor tag?